peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.quatNlerp(q1, q2, factor) <a id='H3DU.Math.quatNlerp'></a>

-Does a linear interpolation between two quaternions;
-returns a new quaternion.
+Returns a quaternion that lies along the shortest path between the given two quaternion rotations, using a linear interpolation function, and converts it to a unit vector (a <a href="H3DU.Math.md#H3DU.Math.vec4norm">"normalized" vector</a> with a length of 1).
+This is called a normalized linear interpolation, or "nlerp".

+Because the shortest path is curved, not straight, this method will generally not interpolate at constant velocity;
+however, the difference in this velocity when interpolating is rarely noticeable and this method is generally faster than the <a href="H3DU.Math.md#H3DU.Math.quatSlerp">H3DU.Math.quatSlerp</a> method.

 #### Parameters

 * `q1` (Type: Array.&lt;Number>)<br>
     The first quaternion.
-Should be a unit vector (a <a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vector</a> with a length of 1).
+Must be a unit vector.
 * `q2` (Type: Array.&lt;Number>)<br>
     The second quaternion.
-Should be a unit vector.
+Must be a unit vector.
 * `factor` (Type: Number)<br>
     A value from 0 through 1.
 Closer to 0 means closer to q1, and closer to 1 means closer to q2.

 #### Return Value

 The interpolated quaternion,
-which will be unit vectors (<a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vectors</a> with a length of 1).
+which will be a unit vector.
 (Type: Array.&lt;Number>)

 ### (static) H3DU.Math.quatRotate(quat, angle, v, vy, vz) <a id='H3DU.Math.quatRotate'></a>